Writing Tasks

 changesInclude

-environment variable to determine list of affected files betweenCIRRUS_LAST_GREEN_CHANGE
+environment variable will be used to determine list of affected files betweenCIRRUS_LAST_GREEN_CHANGE

 andCIRRUS_CHANGE_IN_REPO